 All tours are lead by native English speaking guides

-The tours leave punctually, so try to be at the Meeting Point a few minutes early
+The Daily Tour begins punctually at 10:30, so try to be at the Meeting Point a few minutes early

 Free for children 12 and under

 Payment for the tour is in cash and in euro

 To see the many sites that we visit on our Daily Tour: look here

 Our meeting point is directly on the corner of Braubachstrasse 40 & Neue Krämer, in front of the Binding Schirn Cafe' and about 50 feet from the Tourist Info at the Römer.